limitlessloop/vets.gov-status/scripts/migration_status/MBMS.md

 Provided inherited controls for CSP                     |     | Expecting to inherit infrasture controls from MAG or Salesforce?
-Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | Team has access to all required tools and environments        | In progress | Using demo versions of "Open Shift" software; need to procure
+Operational security tools onboarding completed         |      | unsure Billing and reporting set up                          |      | Team has access to all required tools and environments        | In progress | Using demo versions of "Open Shift" software; need to procure; (container platform to scale database)
 Working session to complete operations handoff with ITOPs                 |       |
 Provisioning checklist 100% completed                 |       |
 COMPLETED ALL Provisioning Tasks                       |      |